Fooling Ourselves: The Cost of Overoptimism

 Thoughts Motivate Behavior

-Thoughts play a prominent role in the action loop, encouraging action to fulfill the thought (see possible selves).
+Thoughts play a prominent role in the action loop, encouraging action to fulfill the thought (Murphy, 2021).
 If we believe we are bungled and botched, we likely flounder, messing up assignments, and fulfilling the tainted picture we hold of ourselves.
 The same is true for positive thinking; when we trust in our abilities, we likely will act to succeed.
 The practice of citing positive mantras challenges negative beliefs, re-programming self-defeating thoughts encouraging more constructive action.

 “Scholars like Albert Bandura and Martin E. P. Seligman have championed the power of positive thinking for motivating action.
 “In their research studies, people who judged their chances of success more favorably based on past experience actually did more to pursue them and achieved their goals more readily” (Oettingen, 2014).